Chairperson: Dr. Anny Case

 TESOL Summer Institute

 In conjunction with the public schools, Gonzaga MA/TESOL also offers a three-week intensive Summer Institute each year.
 The institute consists of coursework (MTSL 501) and a Field Experience for ESL students (MTSL 580).
-Students receive a 120-hour TESOL Certificate on successful completion of this institute.
+Students receive a 120-hour TESOL Certificate upon successful completion of this institute.